 A Doctor Who fan himself, Mark soon became responsible for looking after all the Doctor Who music and sound effects libraries that had been held at the workshop, and making the sounds available to the BBC when they needed them for archive audio releases on CD.
 Two tapes he found were of particular interest to him — the original reels relating to the creation of the first version of the Doctor Who theme tune, an almost exclusively electronic composition realised in Summer 1963 by one of the Workshop's best-known team members, Delia Derbyshire.
 By conducting interviews with Derbyshire before her untimely death in 2001 and by thoroughly studying what was on the tapes, Mark was eventually able to work out exactly how the original theme had been created.
-The results of his findings are detailed in a superbly researched article on his home page, located at http://ourworld.compuserve.com/homepages/Mark_Ayres/DWTheme.htm, which really should be required reading for anyone with an interest in electronic music, musique concrète and/or electro-acoustic composition.
-Put simply, the original Doctor Who theme tune was a milestone achievement in all of these disciplines.
+See www.effectrode.com/making-of-the-doctor-who-theme-music/.
+Put simply, the original Doctor Who theme tune was a milestone achievement.
 For the full story, you really need to read Mark's article, but a shorter summary will suffice here in the interests of explaining just how difficult it was to realise the theme in Maida Vale in 1963.

 Saturday Night Forever... the Doctor Who titles that accompanied the longest-used edit and mix of Delia Derbyshire's original arrangement.
 This version of the arrangement was used between 1970 and 1979, while these titles were seen on screen between 1974 and 1979.